atuttle/blog/blog/2021/automating-cfml-library-releases.md

 - As we merge pull requests with new features and bug fixes, we add them to the documentation, with an assumed version number (we should probably switch this to be something like `@next`, because sometimes the version number ends up changing...)
 - Eventually &mdash;as [BDFL][bdfl]&mdash; I decide that we've reached a good moment for a release, and do the following things, if I remember them all and/or can be bothered:
-  - Create a new git tag with the updated version number, and push it to GitHub
+  - Create a new git tag with the updated version number (obeying [SemVer][semver]), and push it to GitHub
   - Add the (hidden) docs for the new version to the version listing so that it's no longer hidden.
   - Tweet about it on [@taffyio][@taffyio] and [@AdamTuttle][@adamtuttle].
   - Share the news in the `#taffy` channel of the [CFML Slack][cfmlslack].